Formulary

 For recurrent boils and cellulitis, always send swabs for culture with as much clinical information as possible.
 This will aid identification of infections caused by Panton-Valentine Leukocidin (PVL) toxin producing Staph aureus.
 Risk factors include: nursing homes, contact sports, sharing equipment & eczema.

 Invasive Group A Streptococcal infections have increased in incidence and need to be assessed rapidly in hospital.
-Maintain a high index of suspicion in patients with a high fever, severe muscle aches, confusion, unexplained D&V, local muscle tenderness, or severe pain out of proportion to external signs, hypotension, a flat red rash over large area of the body, conjuctival suffusion.
+Maintain a high index of suspicion in patients with a high fever, severe muscle aches, confusion, unexplained D&V, local muscle tenderness, or severe pain out of proportion to external signs, hypotension, a flat red rash over large area of the body, conjunctival suffusion.

 Toggle all